ericclack/pypreproc/README.md

 # Requirements

 * Python3
-* `diff` command for validation -- but you could easily remove this bit if required.
+* `diff` command for validation -- but you could easily remove this bit if you don't want it.